Skip to main content

 And sure, northman46 had a point — if you’re pressed for time or don’t have the freezer space to store all those chickens, you might as well buy a cooked Costco rotisserie chicken.
 But if you do have the time and space (or an upcoming event you’re cooking for)?
 The case is a great deal.

-But from there, you can do what you want with your chicken.
+But from there, you can make what you want with your chicken.
 Want to roast it, grill it, smoke it, fry it, or braise it?
 Want to season it with the special recipe passed down by your grandmother?
 It’s chicken — you can prepare it just about any way you want.

 What if you’re not a fan of Costco?